CycleCloud/cyclecloud_tutorials/Lab3/Tutorial.md

    using this spec when the node boots.
 If there are multiple scripts in this directory they are executed in alphanumerical order of their filename.
 3. `tests`: Test scripts used to validate the successful deployment of a spec.
-   (Tests will not be covered in this tutorial)
+   (Tests will not be covered in this lab)

 To illustrate the use of the scripts directory, we will create an install script